Embassy of the United Kingdom, Tehran

 The Embassy of the United Kingdom in Tehran is the United Kingdom's diplomatic mission to the Islamic Republic of Iran.
 It is located at 172 Ferdowsi Avenue in Tehran.

 Following the 2011 attack on the Embassy and the expulsion of the British ambassador by Iran, Britain reduced its diplomatic relations with Iran to "the lowest possible level" and closed its embassy.
 However, following the election of President Hassan Rouhani, relations improved and both countries appointed non-resident charge d'affaires to conduct bilateral relations between London and Tehran.
 The embassy reopened in August 2015 and relations were upgraded in 2016, with relations now conducted once again by an ambassador.
-The current ambassador to Iran is Simon Shercliff.
+The current ambassador to Iran is Hugo Shorter.

 History

-The British Mission in Tehran was first established in 1821 in the Old Bazaar.
+In 1821, the British Mission in Tehran was first established in the Old Bazaar.
 By the 1860s, the overcrowding and poor sanitary conditions forced the government to look for a more suitable location and the Ferdowsi site was purchased.
 To supervise the construction of the new Legation Buildings, James Wild, the architect, was commissioned.
 He was an established architect with experience of the Middle East.
 The building was finished in June 1876.

 Persian Constitutional Revolution

-Most famous of all the historical events associated with the embassy is the great 'bast' (meaning sanctuary) of July/August 1906 when, during the constitutional struggle, some 12-16,000 Tehranis took sanctuary in the compound and by thus paralysing the life of the city, forced Muzaffar-ud-din Shah to issue his celebrated Farman of 5 August 1906 granting the people a constitution and National Assembly.
+Most famous of all the historical events associated with the embassy is the great 'bast' (meaning sanctuary) of July/August 1906 when, during the constitutional revolution, some 12–16,000 Tehranis took sanctuary in the compound and paralysed the life of the city.
+Thus, Mozaffar ad-din Shah Qajar was forced to issue the Farman of 5 August 1906 granting the people a constitution and National Assembly.

 Iranian Revolution

 Following the Islamic revolution in 1979, the British Embassy was placed under the protection of Sweden.
-In 1981 the name of the street housing the embassy was changed from 'Winston Churchill Street' to 'Bobby Sands Street' after IRA hunger striker Bobby Sands in a deliberate effort to frustrate the embassy staff, in response the entrance was moved to the side of the compound facing Ferdowsi Avenue, allowing the Embassy to change its official address.
+In 1981 the name of the street housing the embassy was changed from 'Winston Churchill Street' to 'Bobby Sands Street' after IRA hunger striker Bobby Sands in a deliberate effort to frustrate the embassy staff.
+In response, the entrance was moved to the side of the compound facing Ferdowsi Avenue, allowing the Embassy to change its official address.
 In 1987, all staff were withdrawn from Tehran following a series of setbacks to relations.
-In November 1988, the UK's Foreign Secretary Geoffrey Howe agreed with Iranian Foreign Minister Velayati to resume diplomatic contact.
+In November 1988, the UK's Foreign Secretary Geoffrey Howe agreed with Iranian Foreign Minister Ali Akbar Velayati to resume diplomatic contact.
 Staff returned in January 1989.

 The Satanic Verses controversy

 On 14 February 1989, Ayatollah Khomeini issued a fatwa against Salman Rushdie and his publishers.
 European Community Foreign Ministers agreed to withdraw their heads of mission from Tehran in response.
 The British Government withdrew all UK-based staff.
-Iraq’s invasion of Kuwait made it desirable to re-establish relations once more, in September 1990.
+Iraq's invasion of Kuwait made it desirable to re-establish relations once more, in September 1990.